 Have you ever been in a situation where you realized you did not fit the dress code?

-For other examples how I styled this skirt to stay warm on chilly summer days see an all red look over 40.
+For another example, how I styled this skirt to stay warm on chilly summer days see an all red look over 40.
 This skirt works well in all seasons for work and play.
 See the post at the link on how I recycle this favorite skirt in multiple looks.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.